matt-bernhardt/trapp/README.md

 ## For more information

 More information about this project can be found on the [Massive Report Data blog](http://www.massivereportdata.com/blog).
-To contact the author, please email Matt Bernhardt at matt [at] massivereportdata [dot] com.
+To contact the author, please email Matt Bernhardt at matt [at] massivereportdata [dot] com or on Twitter at [@BernhardtSoccer](https://twitter.com/bernhardtsoccer).